 Oven Baked Mashed Potatoes are creamy, delicious, and easy to assemble ahead of time.
-But, don’t tell anyone, I’ve got the secret on how to make them with instant potatoes!
+A box of instant mashed potatoes is the secret to this incredible potato side dish!

 These Baked Mashed Potatoes are my family’s favorite.
 My kids actually prefer these over fresh potatoes (and to be honest, so do I).

 They are packed with flavor, thick enough to withstand your heartiest of gravies…yet they have a creamy flavor and can stand on their own plain!